LifeWay/CloudGenesis/README.md

     * `ExternalNotificationSNSArn` - OPTIONAL: If provided, this is an ARN to an SNS topic where the deployer will publish events to for when it operates on a stack (create / update or delete).
 This notification event is useful for audit logging and tracking changes.
     * `TrackingTagPrefix` - OPTIONAL: If provided, this value will be prepended to the front of the tracking tag value.
 The value of the tag is the path to the stack file.
 You can optionally add a tag value prefix if you have multiple git deployer's running with different permission sets / different accounts so you know where a given stack came from.

+   ### CLI Instructions
+   1. Update the `cli-launch-skeleton.json` file filling it out with the params for your deployment.
+See details for each parameter above ^^
+   2. If CREATING new stack:
+      ```
+      aws cloudformation create-change-set --template-body file://packaged.yaml --change-set-type CREATE --cli-input-json file://cli-launch-skeleton.json
+      ```

+      If UPDATING existing stack:
+      ```
+      aws cloudformation create-change-set --template-body file://packaged.yaml --change-set-type UPDATE --cli-input-json file://cli-launch-skeleton.json
+      ```
+   3. Using the Id property returned from create change set (the ARN of the change set) run the following command using that ARN as the `change-set-name` param:
+      ```
+      aws cloudformation execute-change-set --change-set-name REPLACE_ME_WITH_ARN
+      ```

  # Access to GitHub